MarketSquare/robotframework-tidy/docs/source/transformers/AlignTestCasesSection.rst

             # fits now but it will not fit after the alignment
             Keyword    argument1    argument2    argument3    argument4

-            # does not fit before alignment
+            # does not fit before the alignment
             Longer Keyword Name That Could Happen    argument value with sentence that goes over

             # fits, will not be split